mudler/edgevpn/README.md

 # :sailboat: EdgeVPN

 Fully Decentralized.
 Immutable.
 Portable.
-Easy to use Statically compiled VPN
+Easy to use Statically compiled VPN and a reverse proxy over p2p.

-EdgeVPN uses libp2p to build an immutable trusted blockchain addressable p2p network.

-It connect and creates a small blockchain between nodes.
-It keeps the routing table stored in the ledger, while connections are dynamically established via p2p.

-**The blockchain is ephemeral and on-memory**.
-Each node keeps broadcasting it's state until it is reconciled in the blockchain.
-If the blockchain would get start from scratch, the hosts would re-announce and try to fill the blockchain with their data.

-**Not only a VPN** You can now share a tcp service like you would do with `ngrok`.
-See Usage below.

 ## Screenshots